Google Safe Browsing: Privacy

 Google Safe Browsing has been criticized for allowing Google to track users’ browsing behavior.
 Initial versions of Safe Browsing required the browser to transmit full URLs of websites to be checked, meaning that potentially all visited websites could be logged by Google.
 Additionally, in 2012, it was discovered the Safe Browsing integration into Apple's Safari web browser added a third-party cookie visible to Google for Safari users, even if they had not visited Google websites.

 Google now offers the "Update" API in addition to the "Lookup" API, using which the browser supplies part of a cryptographic hash of the URL in question, and Google responds with a set of matching URLs in its database.
 The browser is expected to cache these responses to avoid duplicate requests.
 Since partial hashes are sent, the individual websites visited by the user cannot be identified from a request.

 However, knowledge of the requesting IP address potentially allows detecting categories of websites or browsing behavior such as visiting multiple of a single company's websites or a group of related websites with high confidence.
 Apple began anonymizing user IPs for Safe Browsing requests in the iOS version of Safari using a proxy server in 2021, which hides the true IP from Google, preventing cross-request correlation.
 Google also started offering Oblivious HTTP access to its version 5 Safe Browsing API, which hides the requesting IP address.
+Brave desktop also anonymizes user IPs for Safe Browsing requests using a Brave-operated proxy server, while recent iOS versions rely on Apple or Tencent servers, depending on the user's region, and Android versions rely on Google Play Services which share the user's IP address with Google.

-This functionality is used by Google’s own Chrome web browser for accessing Safe Browsing, although Chrome also offers additional protection mechanisms beyond the Safe Browsing API available to third-party vendors.
+This functionality is used by Google's own Chrome web browser for accessing Safe Browsing, although Chrome also offers additional protection mechanisms beyond the Safe Browsing API available to third-party vendors.

 Criticism

 In 2012, a security research company reported evidence that Google provided a more effective Safe Browsing service to Google Chrome users, compared to Firefox and Safari users.

 Websites that do not otherwise contain malware have been blacklisted by Google Safe Browsing due to the presence of infected display ads.
 Requesting removal from the blacklist requires the webmaster to create a Google Search Console account and wait several days for removal from the blacklist.

-There have also been concerns that Google Safe Browsing could be used for censorship, however as of 2016 this had not happened.
+There have also been concerns that Google Safe Browsing could be used for censorship, however as of 2016 this had not been publicly documented.